 - Applicants must be first- or second-year diagnostic radiology residents within the U.S. or Canada (integrated IR residents are not eligible for the award).

-- Prior SIR Resident-in-Training or Medical Student Travel Scholarship recipients will not be considered.
+- Prior SIR Resident-in-Training or Medical Student Travel Scholarship recipients are not eligible for the award.

-- Current RFS Governing Council members will not be considered.
+- Current RFS Governing Council members are not eligible for the award.

 The following required application materials will be submitted within the online application:

 - Answers to each of the following five short essay questions (limit each response to no more than 250 words):